tilas01/sdcrypt/README.md

 # sdcrypt
-An easy-to-use python application to recursively encrypt/decrypt your drives.
+An easy-to-use python application to encrypt/decrypt your files or folders.

 Contents
 ========